 It uses Android TV for its smart TV functionality, which means it's really well-equipped for streaming apps, though the interface isn't quite as tidy and smooth as Samsung or LG TVs.
 And as a bonus, the built-in sound is better than most mid-range TVs – you won't have to immediately add your own soundbar (though you might still want to).

-This is Sony's flagship LED 4K TV for 2020, packing in all kinds of advanced technology and processing for supreme picture quality… and somehow you can get one of these sets for under £1000!?
+This was Sony's flagship LED 4K TV for 2020, packing in all kinds of advanced technology and processing for supreme picture quality… and somehow you can get one of these sets for under £1000!?

-Only the smallest size of this model comes within our budget, but 49 inches is still a generous size, but one that's small enough to fit in most living rooms without problem.
+Only the smallest size of this model comes within our budget, but 49 inches is still a generous size, and one that's small enough to fit in most living rooms without problem.
 But crucially, there's still all of Sony's wizardry going on here.

 The XH9505 includes Sony's X1 Ultimate image processor, which works on making sure that all the detail of 4K video is brought out, and on upscaling HD into 4K so it looks pristine on the screen, and there's no TV that does this better, meaning you get the most from this TV whatever you're watching.
 The same processor is the best out there for handling motion, making sure that fast-moving action is clear and smooth while still looking natural.
 And we really rate Sony's ability to take SDR video and punch up the colours and contrast to look closer to real HDR, but again without making things look artificial.